The Cannabis Leaf Is Good Medicine

 - Improved disease symptoms – Research has shown CBD to exert both neuroprotective and anti-inflammatory properties.
 This would be crucial for reducing the symptoms of diseases, such as Parkinson’s, Alzheimer’s, and Multiple Sclerosis.

 Like cannabinoids, terpenes are active organic compounds found in the cannabis plant that can induce a range of effects.
-Over a hundred different terpenes have been found in the cannabis plant, although these are found at significantly lower levels than cannabinoids like CBD or THC.
+We’ve found over a hundred different terpenes in the cannabis plant.
+They exist in significantly lower levels than cannabinoids like CBD or THC.

 Some of the various terpenes and their effects include: